FredPedrosa/song_scores/README.md

-# Song Emotion Analysis (Audio & Lyrics) with R
+# Song Emotion Analysis (Audio & Lyrics) with R and Python (beta)

+This repository provides tools for multimodal emotion song analysis, primarily demonstrated using R but also including a beta implementation in Python available as both a script and an interactive notebook.

-This repository demonstrates multimodal emotion song analysis using R. It utilizes custom functions `song_scores()` and `plot_scores()` to analyze emotions derived from both the audio signal (using a CLAP model) and the song lyrics, using a Natural Language Inference model via the `transforEmotion` package (Tomasevic , 2024).
+**R Implementation:** It utilizes custom functions `song_scores()` and `plot_scores()` to analyze emotions derived from both the audio signal (using a CLAP model) and the song lyrics, using a Natural Language Inference model via the `transforEmotion` package (Tomasevic , 2024).
 The analysis includes an option for automatic speech recognition (ASR) to transcribe lyrics using OpenAI's Whisper model.

+**Python Implementation (Beta):** A standalone Python script (`song_scores_py.py`) and an original Google Colab notebook (`song_scores_py.ipynb`) offer similar core analysis functionality using libraries like Transformers, Librosa, and yt-dlp.
+See the dedicated Python section below for details.

-The primary example within this repository analyzes the song **"Gostava Tanto de Você"** by **Tim Maia**, showcasing the combined audio and text emotion scores.
+The primary R example within this repository analyzes the song **"Gostava Tanto de Você"** by **Tim Maia**, showcasing the combined audio and text emotion scores using the R functions.
+The Python files include their own examples.

+---

+# R

 ## Features